Susan Snow Wadley

 Susan Snow Wadley (born 1943) is an American anthropologist.

 Born in 1943, she completed her M.A. and Ph.D. from the University of Chicago in 1967 and 1973, respectively.
 She has worked at the Syracuse University as a professor of South Asian Studies and the former director of its South Asia Center.
-She has carried out numerous field studies in India over a period of nearly 6 decades with financial support by various entities from the United States.
+She has carried out numerous field studies in India for nearly 6 decades with financial support from various entities from the United States.

 Education

 Wadley did her B.A. from the Carlton College in the field of psychology.
 She did her M.A. from the University of Chicago in 1967 with the thesis titled "'Fate' and the Gods in the Panjabi Cult of Gugga: A Structural Semantic Analysis".
 At the University of Chicago, she also completed her Ph.D. in anthropology in 1973.
 Her doctoral dissertation was titled Shakti: Power in the Conceptual Structure of Karimpur Religion.
 It was an analysis and collection of a north India village's stories and songs.